International Development Studies

 Prerequisite: 12.0 credits, including IDSA01H3

-IDSD13H3 - Special Topics in International Development Studies
+IDSD13H3 - Topics in International Development Studies

 The topics presented in this course will represent a range of issues in international development studies.
 Topics will vary by instructor and term.